When is Flea Season: Map by State

 Texas’ size ensures there are several climate zones represented throughout.
 Hot semi-arid climates are prevalent along the border of Mexico.
 And in the eastern part of the state, you might experience humid subtropical climates.
 Either way fleas and ticks are a year-round threat to your pets.

-How to prepare for flea season
+How to prepare your pet for fleas and ticks

 Here are some other ways you can prepare for the warmer months ahead.

-- Understand how to properly remove ticks.
+Understand how to remove ticks on dogs

-- Know how to treat fleas found on your dog or cat.
+Know how to treat flea eggs and fleas found on pets

-Protect your house and pet year-round
+Protect your pet year-round